Jarren Duran Player Props: Red Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays' 3.89 team ERA ranks 11th across all league pitching staffs.
+- The Blue Jays have a 3.94 team ERA that ranks 10th among all MLB pitching staffs.

-- The Blue Jays rank 25th in baseball in home runs surrendered (108 total, 1.3 per game).
+- The Blue Jays allow the fourth-most home runs in baseball (113 total, 1.3 per game).

-- The right-hander's most recent appearance came on Saturday against the Oakland Athletics, when he went six innings, surrendering two earned runs while giving up six hits.
+- In his most recent appearance on Tuesday against the San Francisco Giants, the righty tossed six innings, allowing one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.